arnlen/flying-robots/source/_posts/2015-07-09-one-year-rocket-project.markdown

 ---
 layout: post
-title: "One year rocket project"
+title: "Earth to space in 5 projects: presentation"
 date: 2015-07-09 08:51:41 +0200
 comments: true
-categories: Projects Rocket
+categories: Balloon Zeppelin Plane Drone Rocket Project
 ---

 I'm thinking about this for years, and this is it: with this blog, I officially launch my rocket project!
-The goal of this project is to create a rocket, within july 2016, which would be able to reach an altitude of 1 000 m, take a picture of the launch pad when at apoapsis, and land softly in order to be recovered.
+The goal of this project is to create a rocket, within **july 2016**, which would be able to reach an altitude of **1 000 m, take a picture of the launch pad when at apoapsis, and land softly in order to be recovered**.

 <!--more-->